Adolescent and adult parrots get hormonal. Yep. That's the way it is.

 Are You Petting Your Bird Too Much?

-Learning to pet and interact with your bird correctly will go a long way toward straightening out undesired behavior.
+Learning to pet and interact with your bird without making it hormonal will go a long way toward straightening out undesired behavior.